 Whilst the school year might now be over, that doesn’t mean the learning stops.
 Yes, we will ease off a bit over the summer, but the children will be doing things like reading challenges and other bits and bobs to prepare for September and a new kind of normal when it comes to school life.

 What have you been up to?
 Have you been reflecting on the last few months of home schooling?
+Have you decided to continue home schooling perhaps, or are you looking for a tutor for your child?
 I’m so pleased I’ve documented it so we can look back on this in years to come and remember how we handled it all.